codepo8/developer-advocacy-handbook/things-not-to-say-on-stage.md

 **Replacements**

-* "Just as a reminder, here is what X is about..."
+* "Just as a reminder, here is what X is about…"
-* "As you may remember, X is about..."
+* "As you may remember, X is about…"
-* "We're building this using X, which is..."
+* "We're building this using X, which is…"

 This adds your repetition into the flow instead of being an excuse.

-## "Everybody can do that..."
+## "Everybody can do that…"

 If everybody can do it, why do I listen to you?
 Also, if everybody can do it, how come I never managed to?
 If you use this you either present